sgametrio/greedy-superstring/README.md

 ## Usage

-Compile it and give him a file containing reads:
+Make it and run it passing as first argument the file containing input:

-        gcc overlap_matrix.c
+        make
-        ./a.out <input_file>
+        ./greedy-superstring <input_file>

+As a working example, we include `input.txt`.
+Try running this:

+        ./greedy-superstring input.txt

+Output will be the shortest superstring found.

 ## Input format

-The file containing reads must be made of N lines without blank lines at the end.
+The file containing reads must be made of a # of lines without blank lines at the end.

-Every line contains a read.
+Every line is read as a single string.
 Check `input.txt` as an example file